 Sex- and Gender-based Analysis Plus (SGBA+) Reminder

-In order to ensure the research we fund is impactful and relevant to the diversity of the population we now require applicants to systematically examine how differences in identity factors, such as sex, gender, race, ethnicity, religion, age and mental or physical disability, affect the outcomes of research and the impacts of research findings.
-Applicants are now encouraged to take SGBA+ principles into account in their proposed research (see Application guide -Task 10 – Research Proposal ).
+In order to ensure the research we fund is impactful and relevant to the diversity of the population, we now require applicants to systematically examine how differences in identity factors, such as sex, gender, race, ethnicity, religion, age and mental or physical disability, affect the outcomes of research and the impacts of research findings.
+Applicants are encouraged to take SGBA+ principles into account in their proposed research (see Application guide -Task 10 – Research Proposal).

 Research respectfully involving Indigenous communities Reminder

 The proposed research must be in accordance with the policies and principles outlined in the following two main documents:

 Proposed supervisors must describe how collaborations are developed and provide details corroborating information included in the research proposal.